twrchtrwyth/pelican/content/mandelbrot.md

 ![Mandelbrot Set Python]({static}/images/mandelbrotpython.png)

-[^compnum]: Complex numbers are of general format *a + bi*, where *i* represents *&radic;-1*.
+[^complex number]: Complex numbers are of general format *a + bi*, where *i* represents *&radic;-1*.
 They are so named because they are a complex of both a *real* and an *imaginary* component.
 In this example *a* represents the *real* and *bi* represents the *imaginary* component.

 [^diverge]: That is, the number does not continue to indefinitely increase.
-The opposite of this is *convergence*--all members of the M-set will *converge* towards 0.
+The opposite of divergence is *convergence*--all members of the M-set will *converge* towards 0.

-[^compplane]: Imagine a plane of Cartesian coordinates, except instead of an *x* and *y* axis there is instead, respectively, a *real* and *imaginary* axis.
+[^complex plane]: Imagine a plane of Cartesian coordinates, except instead of an *x* and *y* axis there is instead, respectively, a *real* and *imaginary* axis.

-[^arbval]: The value must in fact exceed 2, because -2 is the complex number with the largest magnitude within the set.
+[^arbitrary value]: The value must in fact exceed 2, because -2 is the complex number with the largest magnitude within the set.
 Other than this, though, the value does not matter.